Loading...

 Portion Control

-Drink a glass of water before your meal to help with digestion and control hunger, which can lead to smaller portions.
+Drink water with your meal to help with digestion and to potentially slow sugar absorption.

 healthspan-mbl